varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 1. Review and tweak the metadata
 1. Rerun the preview
 1. Publish the preview to the metadata repository
-1. Build the database artefacts and SSIS artefacts from the newly published Data Vault metadata
+1. Build the database artifacts and SSIS artifacts from the newly published Data Vault metadata

 ### The Accelerator User Interface